The Problem with New-Carpet Odor

 These emissions are also known as “off gassing.”
 It’s a serious health hazard that can trigger asthma and other allergic reactions.
 These chemicals are neurotoxins and allergens both.
 Off-gassing typically emanates from carpeting made from plastic or other synthetic fibers that are first treated with fire-retardant chemicals.
 If you have new carpeting and are plagued by fatigue, skin rashes or breathing problems, chances are you have an off-gassing problem.

 In 1993 the carpet industry began policing itself, requiring manufacturers to label their products, as needed, with the following health advisory: “Some people experience allergic or flu-like symptoms, headaches, or respiratory problems, which are associated with the installation, cleaning or removal of carpeting.”
-If you see that or a similar warning on a carpet that interests you, here’s what to do instead:
+If you see that or a similar warning on a carpet that interests you,

 • Look for the green label that indicates the carpet meets industry standards.